 Introduction to Patterns of Power

-This introduction to Patterns of Power explains the project’s objectives, its concepts and assumptions, and its approach.
+This introduction to Patterns of Power explains the project’s objectives, its concepts and assumptions, and its analysis approach.

-When others wield power and influence over us, it is reasonable to ask whether they are doing so in our best interests.
-Curiosity was the reason for writing the first in a series of books, trying to analyse how and why politicians in Britain and America made the decision to invade Iraq in 2003 despite being advised not to do so.
+As described in the Preface, curiosity was the reason for writing the first in a series of books.
+It was an attempt to analyse how and why politicians in Britain and America made the decision to invade Iraq in 2003, despite being advised not to do so.
 The focus in subsequent books has gradually changed, as the world has changed, and some strong underlying themes have become apparent.
+It is now hoped that the higher levels of analysis in this book will remain broadly stable, but it is recognised that some of the supporting detail will need to be periodically refreshed.

 The project’s objectives